What is Quality Assurance(QA)? Process, Methods, Examples

 - Improves Domestic and International trade

-- Reduces waste and increase productivity of the employees
+- Reduces waste and increase the productivity of the employees

 - Provide Excellent customer satisfaction

 CMMI has 5 levels.
-An organizations is certified at CMMI level 1 to 5 based on the maturity of their Quality Assurance Mechanisms.
+An organization is certified at CMMI level 1 to 5 based on the maturity of their Quality Assurance Mechanisms.

 - Level 1 - Initial: In this stage quality environment is unstable.
-Simply, no processes has been followed or documented
+Simply, no processes have been followed or documented

 - Level 2 - Repeatable: Some processes are followed which are repeatable.
 This level ensures processes are followed at the project level.